-The Texas Children's Hospital Psychology Internship Program adheres to Baylor College of Medicine's diversity and inclusion policies (e.g., affirmative action, equal employment, and disability policies) as well as other applicable BCM employment policies.
+The Texas Children's Hospital Psychology Internship Program adheres to Baylor College of Medicine's community engagement, health equity, and inclusion policies as well as other applicable BCM employment policies.
 The internship program also supports and agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to the Internship Match.
 The internship follows APPIC Match Policies; applicants should register for the match.
 Please directly contact the APPIC office with any policy issues: APPIC Central Office 10 G Street, NE Suite 750 Washington DC 20002 Appic@aol.com Phone: 202-589-0600 Fax: 202-589-0603.